-WVCAD held its first two public hearing prior to the release of its CDBG-MIT Action Plan to inform the public of the HUD funding allocations, the planning process, and garner input regarding potential mitigation priorities.
-The hearing was advertised publicly via newspaper ad, WVCAD CDBG-MIT website at https://wvfloodrecovery.com/mitigation, and social media.
+WVCAD held its first two public hearings prior to the release of its CDBG-MIT Action Plan to inform the public of the HUD funding allocations, the planning process, and garner input regarding potential mitigation priorities.
+The hearings were advertised publicly via newspaper ad, WVCAD CDBG-MIT website at https://wvfloodrecovery.com/mitigation, and social media.
 Additionally, WVCAD issued a notification to its 500+ member stakeholder list to solicit maximum participation.
-To ensure public safety during the COVID-19 pandemic, the hearing was held virtually via GoToWebinar.
-A recording of the hearing will be created and posted on the WVCAD CDBG-MIT website.
-A total of 23 attendees participated in the first hearing, and 14 attendees participated in the second hearing.
+To ensure public safety during the COVID-19 pandemic, the hearings were held virtually via GoToWebinar.
+A recording of the hearings was posted on the WVCAD CDBG-MIT website.
+A total of 23 attendees participated in the first hearing and 14 attendees participated in the second hearing.
 Seven public comments or questions were received and are summarized below: